 Virginia Gewin covers environmental issues—from food security to acidifying oceans to endangered species—from her perch in Portland, Oregon.
 Once on track to become a soil microbiologist, Virginia scrapped those plans to pursue her budding interest in science journalism after completing an American Association for the Advancement of Science Mass Media fellowship and an internship at Nature magazine.
 For the last decade, she has been a freelancer, writing for Nature, Frontiers in Ecology andEnvironment, The Oregonian, Portland Monthly, PLoS Biology, and Consumers Digest.

-Liza Gross is a freelance journalist, senior editor at the journal PLOS Biology, contributor to Environmental Health News and KQED Science blogger.
+Liza Gross is a freelance journalist, senior editor at the journal PLOS Biology, and KQED Science blogger.
 She writes mostly about wildlife, ecology and environmental health.
 Her stories—which have taken her to the Pyrenees, the quirky town of Haines, Alaska, and California’s poverty-stricken Central Valley—reflect a lifelong fascination with the natural world and our place in it.
-She’s written for diverse outlets, including Scientific American, Slate, San Francisco Chronicle, Sierra, High Country News and Washington Post.
-Her story Don't Jump! for Slate won the 2014 ASJA award for op-ed.
-No beba el agua, part of EHN's Pollution, Poverty, People of Color series, received Honorable Mention from the 2013 Oakes Award for Distinguished Environmental Journalism.
+She’s written for diverse outlets, including The New York Times, Discover, Scientific American, Slate, San Francisco Chronicle, and Washington Post.
+Her Discover story Face of Hope won the 2014 Society of Professional Journalists NorCal Excellence in Journalism Award and honorable mention for Reporting on a Significant Topic from ASJA.
+Her story Don't Jump! for Slate won the 2014 ASJA Outstanding Article Award for op-ed.

 Thomas Hayden is co-editor of The Science Writers' Handbook.
 He teaches science writing, environmental journalism and sustainability science in Stanford University’s School of Earth Sciences and Graduate Program in Journalism.
 Trained as an oceanographer, he has been a science journalist for 15 years, reporting and writing for national and international publications.
 Hayden was a staff reporter at Newsweek in New York and a senior writer at US News & World Report in Washington, DC.
 His freelance work includes cover stories for National Geographic, Wired, Smithsonian and many other publications.
 He is the coauthor of two books and was the lead writer for the 2010 9th revision of the iconic National Geographic Atlas of the World.